-All EHC plans will be reviewed at least annually with the parents, the child, the LA and the school to consider whether any amendments need to be made to the description of the child's needs or to the special educational provision specified in the statement or EHCP.
+All EHC plans will be reviewed at least annually with the parents, the child and the school with the LA invited to consider whether any amendments need to be made to the description of the child's needs or to the special educational provision specified in the EHCP.
 Reviews will focus on:

-- the long term aspirations of the child - the long term outcomes that will be needed to aspire to their aspirations - the short term outcomes that need to be put in place in order that the longer term outcome can also be achieved.
+- the long-term aspirations of the child and their families - the long-term outcomes that will be needed to reach their aspirations - the short-term outcomes that need to be put in place in order that the longer-term outcome can also be achieved.